jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 it should not appear in the search results window afterward.

-If you want to send me results that I can collect and report to Microsoft and/or Apple, it should look like the following example, except customized for your particular system and the results that you observed.
+If you want to send me results that I can collect and report to Microsoft and/or Apple, they should look like the following example, except customized for your particular system and the results that you observed.
+Send them to me via email at `andy.fingerhut@gmail.com`.
 See below the sample output for how to find out the version numbers for your system.

 ```
 Operating system version: 10.12.6